iwdgo/largeoutput/README.md

 If the working directory (not the temp, nor the executing) is unavailable, tests will panic.

-It is not needed to use the related test helper because a benchmark runs the related test first.
-The test sets the working directory correctly.
+The output directory is created by the tests that alway run before the benchmarking.